 Beed district's Majalgaon has found itself on the map and the reason isn't completely simple or conventional — its constable Lalita Salve and her fight for securing a nod for a sex reassignment surgery while retaining her job.
-Majalgaon, a town in Beed district with a population of little over 4,000, as per the 2001 census, currently finds itself at the centre of a statewide discussion, as Salve, 29, has approached the Bombay High Court, requesting that she be allowed to continue in the police force following a gender re-assignment surgery
+Majalgaon, a town in Beed district with a population of little over 4,000, as per the 2001 census, was at the centre of a statewide discussion, as Salve, 29, in 2017 had approached the Bombay High Court, requesting that she be allowed to continue in the police force following a gender re-assignment surgery

+Lalita Salve had not even informed her father.
 Lalita said, "When I opened up to him, to my delight, he took it very well.
 My only concern now is my job, as I am the only one in my family with a stable source of income; my parents work in farms of other people in my hometown and my two brothers do small jobs."
 While one of her brothers owns a mobile shop in their hometown, the other drives an autorickshaw.

 A junior doctor, who was attached to the Grant medical college and privy to this case, said, "The lady was keen to undergo the sex reassignment surgery.
 We found that she had underdeveloped male genitalia."

-Her uncle Arjun Ujagare said, "We come from an orthodox family, and sex reassignment surgery and all are out of the ordinary for people like us.
+Lalita Salve's uncle Arjun Ujagare said, "We come from an orthodox family, and sex reassignment surgery and all are out of the ordinary for people like us.
 We have never even thought about such things, leave alone talk about it.
 But, Lalita is just like a man, when she spoke her heart out to us, we had no option but to support her.
 We don't care about what the extended family and community speak about us, we just want to support her."